-The United States isn’t big on bipartisanship in Congress these days, but if any single event testifies to what America can do when we unite, it would have to be Project Sapphire – the secret removal of nuclear material from the former Soviet Union.
+The United States isn’t big on bipartisanship in Congress these days, but if any single event testifies to what America can do when we unite, it would have to be Project Sapphire – the secret removal of uranium from the former Soviet Union.

 Long before the USSR fell at the end of 1991, it was clear to many in the U.S. that the “Evil Empire” was on its way out.
 The Cold War ending was a good thing, but it opened up a host of all new problems.
 For Congress, that problem was the potential for weapons-grade uranium ending up in the hands of Pakistan or North Korea, who didn’t yet have nuclear weapons.
 Even worse, it could end up in the hands of terrorists.